Biomass Energy in the South

-As the nation looks for renewable alternatives to fossil fuels, the energy contained in trees, grasses and other plants is emerging as a power source for cars, trucks, electric utilities, and heating systems.
-This new industry is starting to take off in the South, a region known for its vast tracts of forestlands.
+As the world looked for clean alternatives to fossil fuels, the energy contained in trees emerged as a power source for electric utilities and heating systems.
+The wood pellet export industry has exploded in the South, a region known for its vast tracts of forestlands.

 Increased Demand for Wood Pellets

-In response to increasing demand from Europe, the wood pellet industry is focusing on sourcing wood from the Southeastern United States.
-Much of this wood is whole trees that are clear cut and hauled to pellet facilities for eventual export to Europe.
-At scheduled production levels (1,365,000 dry tons/year, 80 percent hardwood input), the three Enviva wood pellet plants in northeastern North Carolina and southeastern Virginia will require more than 17 square miles of hardwood cuts each year.
+In response to heavily subsidized demand from Europe, the wood pellet industry has zeroed in on sourcing wood from the Southeastern United States.
+Much of this wood is whole trees that are clear cut and hauled to pellet facilities for eventual export to the UK and Europe.
+The production capacity (approx. 3,110,000 dry tons/year) of the five operating Enviva wood pellet plants in North Carolina and Southeast Virginia, requires harvesting approximately 57,000 acres or 89 square miles of forests each year.
+Further expansion of the industry throughout the southeast is also anticipated.
+In 2019 alone, wood pellet mills throughout the region received permits to construct an additional 3.5 million tons per year of wood pellet capacity, with even more production capacity being sought by wood pellet companies in 2020.

 Keep Carbon Pollution in Check

 America's forests serve as carbon "sinks" that absorb 12 percent of the heat-trapping carbon dioxide emissions the U.S. pumps out each year.
-Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt than burning coal.
-Even if trees cut down for energy production are replanted, the climate impacts may be serious.
+Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt hour than burning coal.
+Even if trees cut down for energy production are replanted, the climate impacts can be serious.

-In addition, a 2013 study (PDF) also commissioned by SELC and the National Wildlife Federation found that rapid development of woody biomass energy facilities in the Southeast U.S. has large implications for regional land cover and wildlife habitat.
+In addition, a 2013 study (pdf) also commissioned by SELC and the National Wildlife Federation found that rapid development of woody biomass energy facilities in the Southeast U.S. has large implications for regional land cover and wildlife habitat.
+A 2018 report by SELC provides a deeper look at threats to the Southeast's wildlife and biodiversity from the destructive sourcing practices of the woody biomass industry.

-- restrict the use of whole trees and prevent the conversion of native forests into energy crops;
+- Restrictions on the use of whole trees and the conversion of native forests into energy crops;

-- keep national forests off-limits to biomass extraction, especially in the ecologically rich Southern Appalachians; and
+- keeping national forests off-limits to biomass extraction, especially in the ecologically rich Southern Appalachians; and